covid19india/data/README.md

 # COVID19-India API

 ## Announcement

 **We have stopped capturing testing data at a district level.
 Please check the status of the API endpoints below.**

+1. As of 13th August our [API](https://github.com/covid19india/api) repository and api.covid19india.org have been deprecated.
+We redirect api.covid19india.org to data.covid19india.org
+2. As of 13th August, all json endpoints except v4 endpoints have been deprecated.
+Please use the csv endpoints or refer to v4 endpoints

 ### Files available